 Schedule and results

 Like for most leagues, the schedule of the Championship extends from autumn to spring.
-The series will begin in August of 2018 and end in May 2019.
 The play-off, where the teams can qualify for the Premier League, will begin at the end of May.

 There will be a total of 24 participating teams and they will all meet twice in the league – once at home and once away.
 The Championship will therefore consist of 46 rounds, with 12 matches in every round.
 In total, that means that 552 matches will be played during this season of the Championship.